sguox002/leetcode/leetcode-all.md

 - algorithm in array applied in tree.
 - tree is a special graph.
 - binary tree, BST, n-ary tree

+<<-508	Most Frequent Subtree Sum    		58.6%	Medium
+postorder sum + hashmap
+->>

+<<-510	Inorder Successor in BST II    		59.6%	Medium
+you will have access to the node only, find the next node (with parent as a pointer) if there is no right, go to parent if there is right, go to the leftmost.
+->>

+<<-513	Find Bottom Left Tree Value    		62.0%	Medium
+find the leftmost value on the bottom level. dfs when h>maxh record the value.
+->>

+<<-515	Find Largest Value in Each Tree Row    		61.7%	Medium
+dfs or bfs.
+->>

+<<-538	Convert BST to Greater Tree    		56.1%	Medium
+node value is changed to the value + sum of all keys greater than it. right, root, left order.
+->>

+<<-543	Diameter of Binary Tree    		48.9%	Easy
+longest path, it could be root to leaf or cross the root. return longest root to leaf in subtree and cross root path.
+->>

+<<-545	Boundary of Binary Tree    		39.3%	Medium
+this one is hard. left boundary, leaf, right bounday in counter-clockwise. preorder for the left and leaf postorder for the right boundary. also need judge if the node is left or right boundary left boundary: lb && !root->left right boundary: rb && !root->right
+->>

+<<-549	Binary Tree Longest Consecutive Sequence II    		47.1%	Medium
+longest path with consecutive sequence (either increasing or decreasing).
+- get left and right longest path, longest sequence ending with root.
+- postorder to get the two results: longest increasing, longest decreasing sequence {inc,dec}, longest=max(longest,inc+dec-1);
+- preorder: need parent information.
+->>
+<<-558	Logical OR of Two Binary Grids Represented as Quad-Trees    		45.1%	Medium
+quad tree with 4 children: topleft,topright,bottLeft,bottRight, val,isLeaf.
+given two quad trees representing two binary matrices, return a quad tree representing the bit OR of the two quad trees. quad tree is often used for geoinfo system.
+It is used to get adaptive resolution for a grid cell. if cell is leaf node, then subcell will all be 1 (if we divide into smaller cells)
+- case 1: q1 or q2 is leaf: with all 1, then the q1 or q2 will get a all 1 cell (subcell is merged), with all 0, then use the other node.
+- case 2: q1 and q2 are both non-leaf nodes: recursive do it. return a leaf node or non-leaf node.
+->>

+<<-563	Binary Tree Tilt    		52.2%	Easy
+tilt=absolute difference between left sum and right sum postorder to get tilt and sum
+->>

+<<-572	Subtree of Another Tree    		44.3%	Easy
+two recursive problem: isSameTree and isSubtree.
+->>

+<<-582	Kill Process    		62.0%	Medium
+given proces id and its parent id. kill a process will also kill its all ascendants. build the tree relation and do dfs from the id.
+->>

+<<-606	Construct String from Binary Tree    		54.8%	Easy
+output tree as string in preorder, null node represented by (). root(left)(right) ->>

 <<-617	Merge Two Binary Trees    		74.8%	Easy
 overlapped add them together. do traverse at the same time.